 - Body: thicker skin can mean deeper pimples requiring more potent concentrations of active ingredients.
 The award-winning Body Acne System contains both benzoyl peroxide and salicylic acid in higher strengths.

 - Face: more sebaceous glands means it’s important to choose non comedogenic moisturizers.
 Hyaluronic Acid Serum also contains squalane, to hydrate and moisturize without clogging pores.

 - Body: thicker skin can tolerate heavier emollients and can benefit from added exfoliants.
-Glycolic Acid Body Lotion and ultra-repairing Body Seal lock in moisture.
+Glycolic Acid Body Lotion helps lock in moisture.

 - Face: skin that’s more exposed to the environment (including UV rays) benefits from antioxidants, sunscreen and retinoids.
-Try Bright Future Vitamin C Serum, Dual Defender SPF 30, and Dream On Retinol Night Cream.
+Try Bright Future Vitamin C Serum and Dual Defender SPF 30.

 - Body: can tolerate more frequent exfoliation to help combat rough, dull skin.
 The Body Smoothing System is formulated with glycolic and lactic acids, plus shea butter to exfoliate and moisturize.

 People are always asking me if it’s ok to use face products on the body, and vice versa.
 Generally speaking, it's fine to use facial skincare on the body, but not the other way around.
 The skin on our face is much thinner and more delicate than the skin on our body, which is why we have unique formulations for each.